+We have conducted comprehensive preclinical analysis across multiple mouse models to study CFT7455 as a potential treatment for MM, PTCL and MCL.
 We performed an in vitro analysis of CFT7455 at varying doses in cells lines across MM and PTCL.
 The figure below on the left depicts CFT7455, in a MM model, degrading up to approximately 90% of the IKZF1 target protein within 24 hours in a dose-dependent fashion.
 The figure below on the right depicts CFT7455, in a PTCL model, dose dependently degrading up to approximately 90% of IKZF1 in six hours.

 CFT7455 is a highly selective degrader of IKZF1 and IKZF3, as demonstrated by the figure below.
-The figure depicts the standard method for determining degrader selectivity is a global proteomics experiment, which utilizes mass spectrometry to quantify cellular protein levels in DL-40 xenograft tumor cells following drug treatment.
-Specifically, the total cellular protein pool is extracted and processed from cells treated with a degrader, then each protein is individually identified and its level quantified.
+The figure depicts the standard method for determining degrader selectivity, which is via a global proteomics experiment that utilizes mass spectrometry to quantify cellular protein levels in DL-40 xenograft tumor cells following drug treatment.
+In this experiment, the total cellular protein pool is extracted and processed from cells treated with a degrader and then each protein is individually identified and its level quantified.
 Using this process, we analyzed the effect of CFT7455 on over 8,000 proteins.
-These data were then compared to control samples from cells treated with the dosing solution alone, or vehicle, to provide the relative level changes for each protein in the entire cellular protein pool.
-The x-axis in the graph represents the relative level of proteins in the treated cells compared to control samples, and the y-axis shows the level of statistical confidence in the difference in relative levels of each protein.
-The figure below depicts cells treated with CFT7455 degrading only a small subset of the cellular proteins with statistical confidence, which are the proteins highlighted in red falling outside of the shaded area.
+This data was then compared to control samples from cells treated with the dosing solution alone, referred to as the vehicle, to provide the relative level changes for each protein in the entire cellular protein pool.
+The x-axis in the graph represents the relative level of proteins in the treated cells compared to control samples and the y-axis shows the level of statistical confidence in the difference in relative levels of each protein.
+The figure demonstrates that cells treated with CFT7455 degraded only a small subset of the cellular proteins with statistical confidence, which are the proteins falling outside of the shaded area.
 This analysis shows that CFT7455 is a highly selective degrader of IKZF1 and IKZF3.